FA 404 (M): Advanced Art History, Non-Western Art

 The following deadlines apply to this project:

-Revised paper due - Friday, April 27th 5PM
+Revised paper due - Monday, December 14 by 5PM - HARD COPY

 After researching your topic, write a paper between 4-5 pages.
 Think about the organization of your paper: the main points you want to make, how you will support/explain these points, how you will illustrate them, and what your main conclusions will be.
 Be sure to:

-- Then, support your assertion(s)/conclusion through a discussion of your research findings.
+- Then, support your assertion(s) through a discussion of your research findings.
 You should plan to include illustrations to enhance your discussion.

 -Complete your paper with a brief summary of your main conclusions.